AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/deployment/cors.md

 >[!TIP]
 >
 > The following configurations are examples.
-Ensure you adjust them to align to the requirements of myour project.
+Ensure you adjust them to align to the requirements of your project.